AndreaB2000/ASW-project/docs/report.md

 ## Design

-The following design has been developed starting from the user stories specified [here](user-stories.md).
+The following design has been developed starting from the [user stories](user-stories.md).
 From the user stories we also have derived the domain model (which established an ubiquitous jargon) and the pages flow diagram as shown below.

 ```mermaid
 flowchart TD